wokrupa/wokrupa.github.io/_pages/cv.md

   * Testing of SALT ASIC and participation in ASIC/hybrid test beams at CERN
   * Contributions to the commissioning of the UT detector
   * Supervision of students at AGH University and University of Cincinnati
-  * Member of local organising committee: [XIV International Conference on Beauty, Charm and Hyperon Hadrons 2022](https://inspirehep.net/conferences/1868067), CERN School of Computing 2022
+  * Member of local organising committee of international conferences.
   * Lecturer in Physics and Machine Learning (BEST Autumn 2022, Kraków Summer School 2020–2022)

 ---